 Getting into a car accident can lead to serious injuries for victims.
 This can cause temporary or permanent disabilities as well as major medical bills.
 At Walkup, Melodia, Kelly & Schoenberger, we are ready to help if you need a Santa Rosa car accident attorney.
-Our team will investigate your case and work to secure maximum compensation on your behalf.
+Contact our team to investigate your case and work to secure maximum compensation on your behalf.

 Choose Walkup, Melodia, Kelly & Schoenberger for your case